mbmohib/mohib.me/contents/posts/handle-jwt-more-securely-in-a-frontend-app.md

 ## Going extra mile

-Now, if you check `Request Headers` for any request you will fine we are sending our **Refresh Token** named `rt` cookie with every request.
+Now, if you check `Request Headers` for any request you will find, we are sending our **Refresh Token** named `rt` cookie with every request.

 ![image of request header containing refresh token of handling your JWT more securely in a single page app's article](../images/reqeust-header-containing-refresh-token.png 'request header containing refresh token')

-But we actually don't need our **Refresh Token** passing with every API request, we can limit this to only `/refresh-token` endpoint by including `path` in our `cookie` options.
+But we don't need our **Refresh Token** passing with every API request, we can limit this to only `/refresh-token` endpoint by including `path` in our `cookie` options.

 ```javascript{4}
 res.cookie('rt', refreshToken, {